ADOPT: Adaptive Dependency-Guided Joint Prompt Optimization for Multi-Step LLM Pipelines: Preliminaries

 The multi-step LLM system $\Phi$ takes an input $x$ and produces a final output $\Phi(x; \Pi)$, where the prompts $\Pi=\{p_1,\dots,p_m\}$ serve as the learnable parameters and all other system components remain fixed.
 Intermediate results generated during execution are not supervised, and only the end-to-end output is available for evaluation.

-Given a training set $D_{\mathrm{train}}=\{(x_j, y_j)\}$ and a task metric $T(\cdot, \cdot)$ that evaluates the final output relative to the ground-truth label, the goal is to optimize the prompts so that the overall system performance is maximized on the training set.
+Given a training set $D_{\mathrm{train}}=\{(x_j, y_j)\}$ and a task metric $\mathcal{M}(\hat{y}, y)\in [0,1]$ that evaluates a predicted final output $\hat{y}$ against the ground-truth label $y$, where larger values indicate better performance, the goal is to optimize the prompts so that the overall system performance is maximized on the training set.
 Formally, we define the optimization problem as

-where $S$ denotes the space of natural language strings.
-This problem is challenging because the search space $S^{m}$ is extremely large, supervision is available only at the end-to-end level, and the execution of $\Phi$ is non-differentiable, making it difficult to determine which LLM steps are responsible for errors and how they should be adjusted.
+where $S$ denotes the space of natural-language strings.
+This problem is challenging because the search space $S^{m}$ is combinatorial and extremely large, supervision is available only at the end-to-end level, and the execution of $\Phi$ is non-differentiable, making it difficult to determine which LLM steps are responsible for end-to-end errors and how their prompts should be adjusted.